 A nude yoga class was included in the 1973 film version of Robert Rimmer’s 1966 novel, The Harrad Experiment, about an experiment at fictional Harrod College in which faculty and students attended classes in a state of nakedness.
 So at least the idea of naked yoga was being considered during the sexual revolution of the late 1960s.
 The Esalen Institute, founded in 1962 and regarded as the birthplace of the “human potential” movement, began with the study of Eastern philosophy and meditation and later introduced yoga, holistic medicine, and massage.
 This “New Age” institute, located in a place of natural beauty with hot springs, allows for nude activities (although nudity is not a requirement for participation).
 Nude yoga has been practiced there in groups and by individuals.

 Hatha and other forms of postural yoga began its triumphant march from that time on, but as the flower children matured they put away their beads and donned respectable attire to hold down respectable jobs.
-This is not so different from the old naked warrior yogis who became householders, has other employment and raised families.
+This is not so different from the old naked warrior yogis who became householders, took other employment, and raised families.
 When they were finished with those responsibilities, they could go off into the mountains or forests and practice naked meditation.
 But the former hippies enabled the establishment of thousands of yoga studios whose students (especially the women — the yoga students patronizing these studios were mostly women) purchased expensive yoga attire (e.g. Lululemons).
 Not until the beginning of the 21st century was there a bold move to practice yoga naked once again.

 The man who is given the most credit for the revival of naked yoga is Aaron Star, a Canadian yoga teacher from Vancouver who studied with leading yoga teachers (Rod Stryker among them) and visited Indian ashrams.
 He taught yoga in Hawaii and then moved to New York City where he started Hot Nude Yoga in 2001 with an appeal to gay men.
 Through his writings and travels and training sessions he propagated his brand of naked yoga in other cities.